jessica-woodgate/desk23/Documentation/6. Conclusion/Ethical Framework.md

 When working through the design process and sprints, we followed the [DIODE](https://www.zyen.com/media/documents/ethical-assessment.pdf) procedure for ethical analysis.
 In brief, this procedure works by:

-1. Define questions – ensure that we have defined the project in which the ethical questions are framed
+1. Define questions – ensure that we have defined the project in which the ethical questions are framed.

-2. Issues analysis – ensure all relevant stakeholders are considered and relevant risks and rewards are considered from both consequentialist and deontological perspectives
+2. Issues analysis – ensure all relevant stakeholders are considered and relevant risks and rewards are considered from both consequentialist and deontological perspectives.

-3. Options evaluation – ensures relevant choices are made
+3. Options evaluation – ensures relevant choices are made.

-4. Decision determination – ensure we could clearly state ethical decisions made and reasoning behind them
+4. Decision determination – ensure we could clearly state ethical decisions made and reasoning behind them.

-5. Explanations dissemination – ensures that decisions are communicated appropriately
+5. Explanations dissemination – ensures that decisions are communicated appropriately.

 Using our ethical framework, we used this procedure to analyse decisions and choose which form of action to take accordingly.